The Best Flannel Sheets of 2023

 Although flannel sheets are a popular choice for cold nights, some people prefer to use them year-round.
 Flannel sheets are often used as a supplement to a heavier comforter or duvet and can even be used on their own in more moderate weather.

 Flannel sheets are described by weight, not thread count; their softness and quality depend on their weight.
-Flannel weight is sometimes listed in ounces per square yard (imperial measurement), but it’s more commonly described with metric measurements in grams per square meter (GSM)—this is how much one square meter of fabric weighs.
+Flannel weight is sometimes listed in ounces per square yard (imperial measurement), but it’s more commonly described with metric measurements in GSM—this is how much one square meter of fabric weighs.
 The higher the GSM number, the denser the fabric.
 All fabrics have a GSM, but it’s listed on flannel sheets the most often.
 The heavier the weight, the warmer the sheets.
-However, not all manufacturers include the GSM, so shoppers may have to rely on other factors to determine the warmth.
+Not all manufacturers include the GSM weight in their description, so shoppers may have to rely on other factors to determine the warmth.

 Fabrics generally fall into these weight categories:

 Most flannel sheets technically fall within the medium-weight category.
-However, flannel sheets with a fabric rating of 170 GSM or higher, or at least 5 ounces, are heavy, warm, and should last for a long time.
+However, flannel sheets with a fabric rating of a GSM weight of 170 or higher, or at least 5 ounces, are heavy, warm, and should last for a long time.
 These sheets are best suited for seasonal use.
-Flannel sheets under 170 GSM are considered lighter weight and can be used year-round, unless the user tends to sleep hot or lives in a warmer climate.
+Flannel sheets under a GSM weight of 170 are considered lighter weight and can be used year-round unless the user tends to sleep hot or lives in a warmer climate.

 Weave